 In Stargate SG-1, Goa'uld staff weapons are highly inefficient.
 Eventually, we're explicitly told that they're created for terror, not for efficiency; humans find firearms (or zat guns) more useful.
 One episode even features a demonstration for the benefit of rebel Jaffa.

 Though it's worth making the point that both are lethal.
-In fact, the SG teams routinely got their asses kicked until they started using armour-piercing rounds.
-It became clear that given both sides knew their weapons inside out, the SG teams' only real advantage was the armour-piercers.
+In fact, the SG teams routinely got their asses kicked until they started using armor-piercing rounds.
+It became clear that given both sides knew their weapons inside out, the SG teams' only real advantage was the armor-piercers.
 Also, the P90 does not make a very good melee weapon, in contrast to the other main use of the staff, which was as a bokking-stick!

 The only advantage staffs have is power, they're less accurate, lower-ranged and slower-firing.
 Maybe they could replace combat-shotguns, but they're not going to replace assault rifles.